 - Consider the entire client journey.
 The deliverables are just part of what you provide.
 What can you do to make the whole experience more valuable?

 - What is the bare minimum price you can afford to accept?
-Use estimation techniques (which we’ll cover soon) to estimate your costs.
+Use estimation techniques to estimate your costs.

 - What is your dream price?